 - Application for Admission Pro Hac Vice, signed and notarized

-- Certificate(s) of Good Standing from the highest court for each state(s) in which the applicant is licensed, dated no more than 30 days prior to the date the application is received by the Wyoming State Bar.
+- Certificate(s) of Good Standing from the HIGHEST COURT for each state(s) in which the applicant is licensed, dated no more than 30 days prior to the date the application is received by the Wyoming State Bar.
 Do NOT send a letter/certificate from your state bar association.

 - Application fee of $500

 PLEASE NOTE: The U.S. District Court in Wyoming has its own federal requirements governing pro hac vice appearances.
 Please call (307) 433-2120 for more information.

 - Read the applicable rules concerning admission pro hac vice: Rule 8 of the Rules Governing the Wyoming State Bar and the Authorized Practice of Law and Rule 104 of the Uniform Rules for the District Courts of the State of Wyoming; Rule 19.01 of the Wyoming Rules of Appellate Procedure.